Oura Ring 5 vs. Fitbit: Top trackers compared

 Fitbit devices

-While there’s only one Oura Ring 3, there are a lot of Fitbit options – but they all live on the wrist.
+While there’s only one Oura Ring 5 (and the older version Oura Ring 4), there are a lot of Fitbit options—but they all live on the wrist.
 However, there are different-sized fitness bands and smartwatches to choose from in the range.

 But under Google, things have changed.
-So the best Fitbit you can buy now is actually the Google Pixel Watch 3.
-This smartwatch runs Wear OS, but syncs to the Fitbit app for a full-fat Fitbit experience with all the bells and whistles (but it only works with Android smartphones!)
+Google Pixel Watch 3, while not the newest, is one of the most solid Fitbit smartwatches you can buy.
+This smartwatch runs Wear OS but syncs with the Fitbit app for a full-fat Fitbit experience with all the bells and whistles.

 So we’ve established that these two trackers take very different forms, so how do they compare in terms of what they can measure?
 Well, both capture similar metrics from their PPG sensors, which are used to monitor sleep, activity, stress, and wellness.

-Both will monitor blood oxygen, and scan for breathing irregularities — as well as track menstrual cycles with the on-board temperature.
+Both will monitor blood oxygen and scan for breathing irregularities, as well as track menstrual cycles with the temperature variation.
 And both will also keep tabs on your daily metrics and how they compare to your established baselines.

-Both will also keep tabs on workouts, and borrow your iPhone’s GPS to track runs.
-Fitbit has the added benefit of built-in GPS on its Pixel Watch 3 and Charge 6.
-Oura suffers from a lack of screen so you won’t get real-time feedback of your workouts, and the ring can get badly scratched if you’re throwing weights around — so think carefully if a smart ring is right for your needs.
+Both will also keep tabs on workouts and use your iPhone’s GPS to track runs.
+Fitbit has the added benefit of built-in GPS on its Pixel Watch 3, Pixel Watch 4, and Charge 6.
+Oura Ring 5 can use connected GPS from a paired smartphone, but it lacks a screen, so you won’t get real-time feedback during your workouts.
+Also, the ring can get badly scratched if you’re throwing weights around—so think carefully if a smart ring is right for your needs.

 Both put an onus on stress tracking.
-Fitbit will do this via monitoring your HRV and heart rate and the Charge 6/Pixel 3 will also use an EDA sensor to monitor stress from the skin.
+Fitbit will do this via monitoring your HRV and heart rate, and the Charge 6/Pixel Watch 3 will also use an EDA sensor to monitor stress from the skin.

-One area in which Fitbit excels is features such as ECG — which are available on Charge 6 and Pixel Watch 3, which can alert you to irregular heart rate rhythms.
+One area in which Fitbit excels is features such as ECG available on some models.
+It can alert you in case of potential irregular heart rate rhythms.

 Finally, Oura has opened up its platform more than Fitbit.
-Both will feed into Apple Health and Google Fit, but Oura has over 600 integrations to other services, including Clue, Natural Cycles, Headspace, and more.
+Both will feed into Apple Health and Google Health Connect, but Oura has integrations to other services, including Clue, Natural Cycles, Headspace, and more.
 This enables interesting cross-pollination of data that makes the whole experience richer.

 - Readiness scores